 Start with a pot slightly larger than the caudex.
 That’s the part at the base of the trunk where all the water is stored.

 Depending on the maturity of the plant, you may want to choose a pot that’s tall with a narrow diameter, preventing leaves from straggling along the ground.

 Ponytail Palms have more going on up top than they do beneath the surface.
 The root balls are small and don’t need much depth.

 In tall containers, gravel or pebbles can be laid on the lower surface, and then enough potting mix is used to cover the roots.

 The potting mixture you use must be fast draining.

-It’s the old saying “you gotta break some eggs to make an omelet”.
-In the case of repotting a Ponytail Palm, you have to break some roots.
+It’s the old saying, “you gotta break some eggs to make an omelet”.
+When repotting a Ponytail Palm, you have to break some roots.

 Breaking some roots will be inevitable, but do your best to minimize damage.